Tranquility/vache/README.md

       filetype are to be found. `VacheLookup` only searches through documentation sets which are found under this directory

-  this value will be merged with the default filetype options dictionary each time `VacheLookup` or `VacheSift` are called, so feel free to dynamically update it
+  options set by this variable will override those defined in the default filetype options

-  _example_
+  __example__

       let g:vache_filetype_options = {
           \ 'haskell': { 'dir': $HOME . '/haskell_docsets' },